samriddhi12pandey/FrameSnap/README.md

 🚀 Live Demo: https://frame-snap-cyan.vercel.app/

-Extract pixel-perfect frames from any video, entirely in your browser.
+Extract the pixel-perfect frames from any video, entirely in your browser.

 ---